abhijit-c/LatinTranslations/Pliny/letters/vesuvius_tacitus.md

   active indicative, meaning to halt.
 - *tenebrae* is plural nominative, but it means darkess then.

-    and indeed the fired halted more distantly, the darkness turned back, the ash turned back was much and heavy.
+    and indeed the fired halted more distantly, the darkness again, the ash again much and heavy.

 39. *Hunc identidem adsurgentes excutiebamus: operti alioqui atque etiam oblisi pondere essemus.*